Engineering blog

 Housing demand is expected to remain high in the coming years.

 This will contribute to expansion in the residential buildings sector, which has already been supported by the government scheme Woningbouwimpuls (“residential building impulse”).
-The scheme provides funds to housing projects that might otherwise face constraints in financing.
+The scheme provides funds to housing projects that might otherwise face financing constraints.

 Having said that, non-residential construction recovery is expected to remain tepid as of now.
 This is due to a lack of demand for commercial construction.